Having Numb Hands While Sleeping

 Like weakness, hand clumsiness usually occurs as carpal tunnel advances further.
 It's rarer for clumsiness to be a first sign of this condition.

 The clumsiness means loss of dexterity.
 Carpal tunnel patients often find it difficult to write with a pen, pick up coins or keys, or turn a door knob.
-Tying a shoelace, buttoning a shirt, or combing your hair feels awkward.
+Tying a shoelace, buttoning a shirt, or combing your hair feels awkward and clumsy.
 Dropping things like dishes, cups, and books is a daily occurrence.
 Care must be taken when holding infants.

 Why do these symptoms happen?

-The main nerve to your hand (median nerve) passes through your wrist joint.
-It travels through alongside your flexor tendons (which are responsible for curling your fingers).
+The main nerve to your hand (median nerve) passes through a passageway deep inside your wrist joint.
+It travels through the passageway alongside your flexor tendons (which are responsible for curling your fingers).

 When some people stress their fingers and hand, these tendons inflame and swell.
 That swelling pushes against the adjacent median nerve.
 The result is that the nerve is crushed.
 And that's what gives you all of the symptoms of carpal tunnel syndrome.